Be Careful Out There

 Renewable energy has, like the electronic vehicles industry, been a trendy investment this year.
 Many stocks did well, but that was, at least partially, due to big increases in their valuations:

-Stocks such as Sunrun (NASDAQ:RUN) and Enphase (NASDAQ:ENPH) look extremely expensive, while even less expensive stocks such as Canadian Solar (NASDAQ:CSIQ) or First Solar (NASDAQ:FSLR) have seen their valuations expand significantly this year.
+Stocks such as Sunrun (RUN) and Enphase (ENPH) look extremely expensive, while even less expensive stocks such as Canadian Solar (CSIQ) or First Solar (FSLR) have seen their valuations expand significantly this year.

 What All Of This Means